Statue of James Cook, Christchurch: History

 Barnett's wife Mary had died in 1931, before the statue was unveiled.
 Matthew Barnett died in January 1935, just over two years after unveiling of the statue.
 There are white marble chippings scattered on their grave, which are remnants from the production of the Cook Statue.

 Relocation

 In 1989, Victoria Square underwent considerable change.
 Victoria Street, which previously bisected the Square, was terminated at Kilmore Street, and the Crowne Plaza Hotel was built in the north-west corner of Victoria Square across the previous road.
 The Square itself got a new landscape design and in this process, the Cook Statue was relocated to its current more central position.

+Recent history

+The statue survived the 2011 Christchurch earthquake with no significant damage.
+In 2024, the statue was defaced with red paint.
+A few nights later, the scaffolding erected to clean the statue was used to grind the nose off the statue.
+The vandalism was described as "politically motivated".

 Heritage registration

 The Cook Statue is registered as a Category II heritage item by the New Zealand Historic Places Trust.
 It was registered on 26 November 1981 with registration number 1860.
 The statue is significant as an example of Trethewey's work, as one of the many memorials to Cook in New Zealand, and as a landmark in Victoria Square.